tc-tommo/cv/cv.md

 ## AI & Data Projects

   * **Masters project - graphically editable music transformations**
-      * Implemented advanced signal processing and ML compatible mathematical transforms (NSGT) to demonstrate a novel music editing workflow.
+      * Implemented advanced signal processing and ML compatible mathematical transforms (NSGT) to demonstrate a novel music editing workflow with improved interpretability of the transformation process.
-      * Working with tensor computation in pytorch for signal processing.
+      * Working with tensor computation in PyTorch for signal processing, focusing on making complex mathematical operations more transparent and controllable.
   * **High performance metaheuristic algorithms using TensorFlow**
-      * Used TensorFlow to implement metaheuristic algorithms (particle swarm optimiser, genetic algorithm) leveraging CUDA.
+      * Used TensorFlow to implement metaheuristic algorithms (particle swarm optimiser, genetic algorithm) leveraging CUDA, with structured internal representations for algorithm state tracking.
   * **[Edinburgh cycle share scheme](https://redd.it/mrbvvt) - data analysis and presentation**
       * Analysed and visualised public sector transport data using Python and data science packages, providing actionable insights during the COVID-19 pandemic.
+      * **Developed comprehensive evaluation metrics and benchmarks** for assessing data quality and model predictions.
   * **Inkwell PR - GPT based press release generator**
       * Contributed to the development of a GPT based press release generator, refining the core service and integrating payment/subscription.
+      * **Focused on improving model interpretability and reasoning consistency** through structured prompt engineering and output validation.
   * **SendEvent app - NLP assisted events and invitations**
       * Used NLP tools to turn plain English phrases into structured, shareable iCal files.
-      * Experimented with finetuning LLaMa, Qwen and Gemini models to perform advanced phrase NLU: "every second friday of june except 16th"
+      * **Experimented with fine-tuning LLaMa, Qwen and Gemini models** to perform advanced phrase NLU: "every second friday of june except 16th", evaluating model performance across multiple benchmarks and analyzing reasoning transparency.

 ## Web & Software Projects